-The Sales Case
+The Sales Case for CPQ

 Do you need a CPQ solution?
 Talk to almost any CPQ vendor, and you’ll hear a lot of promises being made.
 Most of these promises are based on speeding up the quote-to-cash time interval or accelerating the speed of business.